 Distinguished Finalists receive an engraved bronze medallion, and other state-level runners-up receive Certificates of Excellence.

-State Honorees receive an award of $1,000, an engraved silver medallion, and an all-expense-paid trip with a parent or guardian to Washington, D.C., for national recognition events.
+State Honorees receive a $2,500 scholarship, an engraved silver medallion, and an invitation to the program's virtual national recognition events.

-National Honorees receive an additional award of $5,000, an engraved gold medallion, a crystal trophy for their schools or nominating organizations, and a $5,000 grant from The Prudential Foundation for a nonprofit charitable organization of their choice.
+National Honorees receive an additional $5,000 scholarship, an engraved gold medallion, a trophy for their schools or nominating organizations, and a $5,000 grant from The Prudential Foundation for a nonprofit charitable organization of their choice.